tweag/skyscope/README.md

 ## Getting Skyscope

-As a prerequisite you will need the `graphviz`, `curl` and `jq` packages installed and `PATH` set so they can be found.
+As a prerequisite you will need the `graphviz` package installed and `PATH` set so that `dot` can be found.
 Use your preferred package manager to do this, e.g.  for Ubuntu:

 ```bash